What is Transcranial Magnetic Stimulation (TMS) Therapy

 What happens during a TMS session?

-First of all, before the procedure begins, you’ll be asked to take off anything sensitive to magnetization, such as jewelry.
-Then, your provider will hand you a pair of noise cancelling earbuds to soften the “clicking sound” produced by the magnetic pulses of the therapy.
-You’ll be led to a comfortable chair where you’ll sit and wait for TMS to begin.
-There’s no need for general anesthesia as TMS isn’t an invasive or surgical procedure.
-You’ll be awake and aware the entire time, which is often of comfort to those who are new to the therapy.
-Next, your provider will take some measurements of your head.
-This is done to ensure the magnetic coil is put in the right place.
-Then, the coil is placed near your forehead at the front of your brain and the therapy begins.
+During your first appointment, your TMS team will work with you to customize the spa-like treatment chair to your specific comfort settings.
+Your TMS provider will then perform a mapping process to accurately position the magnetic coil above the specific area of the brain that is being targeted for therapy.
+During each treatment, You’ll be awake and aware the entire time, which is often of comfort to those who are new to the therapy.
+The coil is positioned in the specific location for maximal activation of the brain area that we are targeting, and the treatment begins.
 Even with the earbuds you’ll likely hear the “clicking noise” and you’ll feel a tender tapping from the coil.
-An hour later the treatment ends and you’re invited to drive home on your own and resume your normal daily life.
-Moving forward with TMS means you’ll do more than one session.
-A course of treatment usually lasts about a month and consists of up to five sessions a week.
-But, all of your specifications are worked out with your provider and are dependent on your response to the treatment and to what you need to achieve.
+19 minutes later, later the treatment is completed and you’re able to drive home on your own and resume your normal daily life.
+A standard course of TMS Therapy includes 36 treatment sessions, 5 treatments per week, each lasting under 20 minutes -But, all of your specifications are prescribed by your provider and are dependent on your response to the treatment and to what you need to achieve.

 What are the benefits of TMS therapy?

 TMS therapy may help reduce symptoms for the following mental health disorders.
 It’s thought to be especially helpful to those who haven’t responded to medicine or psychotherapy, or to those whose symptoms are considered to be medicine resistant or psychotherapy resistant.